 Our hosts always thoughtfully suggest a daily “program” or plan for the day.
 We did many fun outings—and with any luck I’ll have the time to write a round up.
 Until such time, I have to make time to share about the Steiff Museum.

 Hurrah for female entrepreneurs!
 Margarete Steiff founded the company.
+Steiff is the world's oldest and most exclusive brand of plush toys.
+Margarete Steiff founded the company in 1880.
 Though wheelchair-bound, the plucky German became and accomplished seamstress.
 In her shop, she made a felt elephant on a whim.
 The requests for felt animals soon outpaced the requests for dresses and her business was born.
-An even more ambitious nephew dreamed up the teddy bear and was responsible for the stuffed furry animals we think of from Steiff.

 The tour is 100% geared towards kids—think talking bears and mechanical fish.
 But I think the girls learned a little along the way about supplying something of quality and giving the customers what they want.

 You'll learn some history and have lots of fun -- so everyone wins.

 Cookbook for Moms Who Ski and Ride

 Winter is here and it's time for outdoor adventures.
 Skiing, hiking and sledding can make a family hungry.
 This winter, there's an awesome solution for moms a new cookbook for moms who ski and ride.
 The Ski Moms Cookbook is a digital cookbook with 36 recipes that are easy to ...read more